underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 Until recently, Scala had no syntax for writing literal types.
 The types were there in the compiler, but we couldn't express them directly in code.
-As of
-[Lightbend Scala 2.12.1][link-lightbend-scala-singleton-type-literals],
-Lightbend Scala 2.11.9,
-and
-[Typelevel Scala 2.11.8][link-typelevel-scala-singleton-type-literals],
-however, we now have direct syntax support for literal types.
+As of Lightbend Scala 2.12.1, Lightbend Scala 2.11.9, and Typelevel Scala 2.11.8, however, we now have direct syntax support for literal types.
 In these versions of Scala
 we can write declarations like the following: